Pipe Repair by The Professionals at Ground Zero Plumbing

 Shower Leaks – A leak in a place where water is common is the most difficult to recognize unless you know what to look for.
 Your shower head should only have water coming out of the spraying portion of the assembly.
 If you see any water leaking down the wall from the pipe coming out of the wall, you could have a leak.
 Removing the shower head and adding Teflon plumber’s tape or plumber’s putty to the threads will seal any unnecessary running water and, in some cases, increase water pressure.

 While this isn’t a complete list of possible leaks that can occur in any home, it is a common list.
-Should you encounter a leak that you don’t feel comfortable tackling, call the experts at Ground Zero Plumbing in Gilbert, AZ, and we’ll send someone over to help you sort it out.
+Should you encounter a leak that you don’t feel comfortable tackling, call the experts at Ground Zero Plumbing, and we’ll send someone over to help you sort it out.